 Backhoe Accidents and Injuries

-Our Brockton workers’ compensation attorneys are able to secure the following benefits for injured workers and their families when workers sustain injuries for backhoe accidents that occur within the scope of the workers employment: Partial disability benefits, temporary total disability benefits, permanent and total disability benefits, death benefits, scarring and disfigurement benefits.
+Our Massachusets workers’ compensation attorneys are able to secure the following benefits for injured workers and their families when workers sustain injuries for backhoe accidents that occur within the scope of the workers employment: Partial disability benefits, temporary total disability benefits, permanent and total disability benefits, death benefits, scarring and disfigurement benefits.

 Backhoes are extremely powerful pieces of heavy machinery that serve a variety of purposes.
 Some startling statistics exist about the rate at which backhoe accidents occur, involving the following details: